brooknullsh/personal-site/notes/async-javascript.md

 ### The Await Keyword

-The `await` keyword is the trigger for the `Promise` to be placed on the MQ once some checks have completed, like:
+Awaiting is the trigger for the promise to be placed on the MQ once some checks have completed, like:

-1. Execution pause: The `async` function pauses on the `await` line (non-blocking)
+1. Execution pause: The asynchronous function pauses on the awaited line (non-blocking)
-2. Continue: Due to the above being non-blocking, the synchronous code following the `async` function runs as normal
+2. Continue: Due to the above being non-blocking, the synchronous code following the asynchronous function runs as normal
 3. Resolution: Waiting on Resolve or Reject
-4. Complete: Event loop picks up the task and returns execution (value or thrown error) to the `await` line
+4. Complete: Event loop picks up the task and returns execution (value or thrown error) to the awaited line

 ```js
 async function veryExpensiveFunction() {